psiz-org/psiz-collect/README.md

 <!-- TODO hello world -->
 <!-- TODO test script Success!, Hello world!, much wow, wubba lubba dub dub, It's working!-->

-## 2. Create a new collection project.
+## 2. Create a new project.
 To create a new project, start by creating a new project directory inside the `projects` directory.
 The new project directory should be given a unique name with no whitespace.

 Once you have created a new project directory, you must supply the following items:
 1. A set of stimuli.
 2. One or more collection protocols.
-3. (optional) A consent form.
+3. (optional) Additional content such as a consent form, instructions, or a survey.
-4. (optional) Custom experiment instructions.
-5. (optional) A survey.

 You should consider creating a new project when you would like to infer an embedding for a new, distinct set of stimuli.
 If you are looking to integrate new stimuli with an existing set of stimuli, you may want to consider expanding the stimuli list of an existing project.